cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - $W_i$ is the weight of token $i$
 - $W_o$ is the weight of token $o$

-Futher explanation can be found in the [balancer docs](https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price).

 #### Fees

 Traders pay swap fees when they trade with a pool. these fees can be customized with a minimum value of 0.0001% and a maximum value of 10%.